AliSoftware/Reusable/README.md

 This repository comes with an example project in the `Example/` folder.
 Feel free to try it.

-It demonstrate how `Reusable` work:
+It demonstrates how `Reusable` work:

 * both for `UITableViewCell` and `UICollectionViewCell` subclasses,
 * both for cells whose UI template is either only provided by plain code, or provided by a XIB, or prototyped directly in a Storyboard.